Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Miles

-.57 of a mile South of the Silver Valley Trailhead in the Carson Iceberg Wilderness we encounter the first of the Duck Lake Loop trail junctions.
+.54 of a mile South of the Silver Valley Trailhead in the Carson Iceberg Wilderness we encounter the first of the Duck Lake Loop trail junctions.
+This is where we decide to go around the North Shore (straight) or the West Shore (Right)

-Distance to the junction on the Southwest side of Duck Lake from the Silver Valley Trailhead: 1.38 miles.
+Distance to the junction on the West shore of Duck Lake past the wrecked ranch from the Silver Valley Trailhead: 1.08 miles.

-Distance to the junction on the Southeast side of Duck Lake from the Silver Valley Trailhead: 1.28 miles.
+Distance to the far junction on the Southeast side of Duck Lake from the Silver Valley Trailhead taking the route around the North shore of Duck Lake: 1.28 miles.

 Distance between the Southwestern and Southeastern Duck Lake Loop trail junctions on the South side of Duck Lake: .58 mile.